 Transition to new post-nominals

-Fellows will be able to use FCG, Associates ACG, Affiliated members CG(Affiliated) and Graduates GradCG.
+As a reminder, Fellows will be able to use FCG, Associates ACG, Affiliated members CG (Affiliated) and Graduates GradCG.
 In addition, members are welcome to add CS in brackets after their post-nominal if they are a Chartered Secretary or CGP if they are a Chartered Governance Professional or CS and CGP if they are both.

-I look forward to updating you on the progress we make at our April meeting.
+I look forward to updating you further on our progress we after our April 2021 Council meeting.

 President’s Report to Members